 Sleep is one of the key pillars of Ayurveda, because the rest we get (or don’t get) determines so much of our overall health.
 Like our diet, it contributes to how we feel, how we act and how we react to events in our everyday: lack of sleep can make us irritable and prone to overeating, and in-time lead to illness.
 Western science aligns with the Ayurvedic notion that anyone over the age of 18 needs between 7 and 9 hours of sleep every night, but most of us aren’t getting those hours in.
 In 2017 research commissioned by The Sleep Council revealed that a whopping 74% of the British population admitted to sleeping fewer than 7 hours every night, while 30% of people questioned said they experienced poor sleep.

 Sleep is the time for your body to heal and repair itself and is seen as the best remedy (along with warming, easy-to-digest foods) for when you’re feeling run down or have a cold.
-Think about it: when you were a child, your parents would make you stay home and rest when you weren’t feeling well, but as professionals in busy environments, we all feel pressure to power through and exhaust our bodies’ resources even more, which is so counterintuitive!
+Think about it: when you weren’t feeling well as a child rest was always understood to be best, but as professionals in busy environments, we all feel pressure to power through and exhaust our bodies’ resources even more, which is so counterintuitive!
 Without proper sleep, everything else gets out of whack.

 THE AYURVEDIC CLOCK & CIRCADIAN RHYTHMS